More Than a Link: The Missed Potential of QR in Indie Publishing

 It is a bridge.

-It allows a reader to move from one form of storytelling to another without friction.
+It allows a reader to move between one form of storytelling to another without any friction.

 From printed page to spoken word.